Yash-777/pcf_buildpack/README.md

 # pcf_buildpack

 Buildpack is a mechanism  used by cloud foundry (CF) to create a droplet for a standalone application.
-CF droplet is a binary artifact that contains the application to be deployed and all its dependencies.
+CF droplet is a binary artifact that contains an application to be deployed and all its dependencies.

 This repository provides a quick introduction to buildpacks and sample code showing implementation of a custom buildpack.